chaunceygardiner/weewx-weatherboard/README.md

 ## Installation Instructions

 1. Install [weewx-loopdata](https://github.com/chaunceygardiner/weewx-loopdata)
-   per the installation instructions in the weewx-loopdata README.
+   7.0 or later, per the installation instructions in the weewx-loopdata README.
+   The WeatherBoard installer refuses to run without it.

 1. Download the latest release, weewx-weatherboard.zip, from the [GitHub Repository](https://github.com/chaunceygardiner/weewx-weatherboard/releases).